ashakeem/AlgoVis/README.md

 The visualization is updated step-by-step to demonstrate the progress of the algorithm.
 A delay of 0.1 seconds is introduced between each step to make the visualization more apparent.

-## Contributing

-Contributions to this project are welcome.
-If you have any suggestions or improvements, feel free to submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code for your own purposes.